Thai mall puts pedals in lifts to keep COVID-19 at bay

 Prote Sosothikul, vice president of Seacon Development, which oversees the mall, said the foot pedals gave shoppers some peace of mind.
 "The easiest way to get infected is when you touch an object that has been contaminated," he said.

 "Eventually touch your face and the virus will go into your mouth, your eyes, or whatever.
-So we came up with this idea of hand-free, foot-operated elevator."
+So we came up with this idea of hands-free, foot-operated elevator."

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments